sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/de_novo_assembly.md

 <h1 style="text-align:center"><span style="color:#246CAA; font-size:1.5em"><i>De novo</i> Assembly</span></h1>

-Before you begin this section, navigate to the [*de novo* assembly folder](https://drive.google.com/drive/folders/1ZBjdJg3b6E-2rzfRSGmr3qZnDeg4XW5d).
+Before you begin this section, download the files in the [De_novo_assembly folder](https://advanced_bioinformatics_training.cog.sanger.ac.uk/index.html?prefix=De_novo_assembly/), save them into a folder named `De_novo_assembly` and then navigate to it.
 You will use this folder and its contents to learn and practice this section.

 ## Overview